 Clear away branches in the center to allow sunlight to reach the entire tree when it grows.
 OK, now it looks like you are killing your tree.
 Don’t worry, it’s still alive.

 Whitewashing is important for the cut the ends of the tree to prevent a hole from developing too soon at the center (branches have a soft center where the milky sap flows) of the branch, which can provide a haven for fungus and insects once dried.
-To white wash, mix 50/50 of water and Latex paint (Amazon) and dab it on with Foam Brushes (Amazon) I sometimes use white wash on wood that has the potential for winter weather damage or any other damage to the wood.
+To white wash, mix 50/50 of water and Latex paint (Paid Link) and dab it on with Foam Brushes (Paid Link) I sometimes use white wash on wood that has the potential for winter weather damage or any other damage to the wood.

 Nitrogen fertilizers encourage foliage growth, but the fruit often ripens terribly, if at all.
 Fertilizer should only be used if the tree grew less than 1 foot the previous year.
 Application should be broken into 3-4 applications starting between March and May, then ending in July.
 To read more on this topic, see this Fig Fruit Facts website.